 - 36. Details of the Council's Reserves and Balances were provided in the January budget report.
-An updated analysis of Balances and Reserves is now provided at Appendix E. A strategy for the use of Balances and Reserves was also set out in the January report and this remains largely unchanged apart from the following adjustments:- - in view of the estimated surplus of £1.010m on the Collection Fund for Business Rates in 2019/20, an amount of the £610k is to be credited to the Business Rates Volatility Reserve for the reasons set out below: - a total of £1.244m will be used from the Budget Support Reserve over the 3 year Plan period to 2022/23.
+An updated analysis of Balances and Reserves is now provided at Appendix D. A strategy for the use of Balances and Reserves was also set out in the January report and this remains largely unchanged apart from the following adjustments:- - in view of the estimated surplus of £1.010m on the Collection Fund for Business Rates in 2019/20, an amount of the £610k is to be credited to the Business Rates Volatility Reserve for the reasons set out below; - a total of £1.244m will be used from the Budget Support Reserve over the 3 year Plan period to 2022/23.
 This has reduced by £463k from the amount reported in January, reflecting mainly the additional Retained Business Rates in 2020/21 as set out in Table 3 above. - 37.
 Other points to note about the Council's Reserves and Balances in the context of the Medium Term Financial Plan are:- - Specific Reserves will be used only for the purposes for which they have been set aside and will be subject to an annual review; the MTFP currently assumes the use of £751k of such reserves in the period 2020/21 to 2022/23, and - the Minimum Working Balance will remain at £1.0m for 2020/21 and be subject to review on at least an annual basis to assess the adequacy of this (as with all other reserves). - 38.
-It is also worth reiterating that, in compliance with statutory obligations, a review of the adequacy of financial reserves has been undertaken, as set out earlier in this report, and the outcome of that review is provided at Appendix A.
+It is also worth reiterating that, in compliance with statutory obligations, a review of the adequacy of financial reserves has been undertaken, as set out earlier in this report, and the outcome of that review is reported in the Robustness of Estimates and Adequacy of Reserves report elsewhere on the Agenda.